 - 31. The Strategic Plan (June 2012 2015) included a mission statement and a reference to the Office's intention to define the core values of the Office. - 32.
-Both a mission statement and core values are important tools to communicate to the outside world and staff what the Office aims to achieve and what it stands for.
+Both a mission statement and core values are important tools to communicate, to the outside world and staff, what the Office aims to achieve and what it stands for.
 They create predictability which increases the legitimacy of the Office.
 They provide guidance in decision-making and empower staff to take initiative.
 They help shape the most intangible yet critical part of any organisation, namely its workplace culture.
 If not managed explicitly, they tend to evolve implicitly. - 33.
-In line with the Office's cultivated open culture, the Office has embarked in a consultation process with staff to define its core values.
-The importance of a mission statement has also necessitated a consultation process to refine the existing one.
-The results of these initiatives will be included into the update of this strategic plan.
+The mission statement of the Office is in fact captured in the Preamble of the Rome Statute as it highlights the reason for the creation of the ICC and also the role the OTP has to play within this context.
+It ensures that the OTP will contribute to the prevention of the crimes of most serious concern to the international community through prosecutions in a complementary manner.